MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 5. In the **Metric** box, select **Under DDoS attack or not** from the list.

 6. And here you can see DDoS attack as it happened.
+Note it may take the full 10 minutes before you see the results.

    ![Metrics showing resource under DDoS attack](../media/metrics-showing-resource-under-attack.png)